· course-lesson · 12 min read

 So let’s go:

-• Replace the getAllExpense’s content by a call to findMany() (if you implemented sorting last week you may have to update it here too)
+• Replace the getAllExpenses()’s content by a call to findMany() (if you implemented sorting last week you may have to update it here too)

 • Check that the whole cycle is working as expected (from the screen to the database and back)

-Warning: most of prisma’s methods are asynchronous - make sure you return actual results, not promises.
+Warning: most of prisma’s methods are asynchronous - make sure you return actual results, or await for them.

 Looks like a good time to push and deploy.
 Check that everything works fine on render.